 Track and Limit

-Regarding productivity in the workplace, time tracking provides context to help you turn lists of project tasks into meaningful work.
+Regarding productivity in the workplace, time tracking provides context to help you stay productive and turn lists of project tasks into meaningful work.
 Once you know how long tasks will take you can estimate future tasks more effectively.
 If you manage a team in the workplace, using the same logic as above you can also see if your team is working according to the established productivity norm for a task.
 You’ll be able to better judge where there are too many people on a specific project and who may need more support.

 By judging how your time is spread across tasks, you can track and limit the necessary from the unnecessary.
 Are you spending enough time on big tasks?
 Are low-value tasks taking too long?
 Could budget-draining tasks be downsized or outsourced?
 Are all the tasks even necessary?
 These are all the types of questions that you can answer once you track and limit your workload.